Duuuval904/QuickNovel/README.md

 QuickNovel does not host any content on the app, and has no control over what media is put up or taken down.
 QuickNovel functions like any other search engine, such as Google.
 QuickNovel does not host, upload or manage any videos, films or content.
 It simply crawls, aggregates and displayes links in a convenient, user-friendly interface.

 It merely scrapes 3rd-party websites that are publicly accessable via any regular web browser.
 It is the responsibility of user to avoid any actions that might violate the laws governing his/her locality.
-Use QuickNovel at your own risk.
+Use QuickNovel at your own risk..